-This will help children understand how it might not be easy at first, but it is going to be worth it since they’ll be having a lot of fun in the end.
+This will help children understand how it might not be easy at first, but it will be worth it since they’ll be having a lot of fun in the end.

 2. Start with a Trike and Balance Bike

-Other than preparing the child mentally, you should gradually work on teaching them how to ride without training wheels.
+Besides preparing the child mentally, it would be best if you gradually worked on teaching them how to ride without training wheels.

 The combination of trike and balance bike will greatly improve their learning curve.

-I recommend starting out with a trike bike which will help them get used to a bike, especially learning how to pedal and how to use the brakes.
+I recommend starting with a trike bike, which will help them get used to a bike, especially learning how to pedal and use the brakes.

-Finally, when your child is ready, giving pedal bike (without training wheels) a try is going to be a lot because they’re already familiar with both balancing the bike and pedaling a bike.
+Finally, when your child is ready, giving a pedal bike (without training wheels) a try will be a lot because they’re already familiar with balancing the bike and pedaling a bike.